teamkeel/waywo/README.md

 ![Screenshot 2024-07-25 at 18 32 21](https://github.com/user-attachments/assets/70268dc3-ac8c-4155-85e2-50e01b47dc70)

+### Add your WAYWO to your Slack channel
+1. In Slack, go to the Slack channel you've chosen your WAYWO to be in
+2. Type "/invite @[yourWAYWOname]" in the message box.
+Press enter
+3. Your WAYWO should send a message to the channel confirming that it's been added

-### Personalise your WAYWO with prompts - the messages it’ll send to your channel to ask people what they’re working on.
+### Personalise your WAYWO with prompts - the messages it’ll send to your channel to ask people what they’re working on
-1. Go to the All Tools section in Keel
+1. Go to the All Tools section in the Keel console
 2. Click “Create message”
 3. Type your prompt in the "Message" box.
-The WAYWO bot will automatically add “Hey @[name] at the start of your message, and it’ll choose a message at random each time it runs
+The WAYWO bot will automatically add “Hey @[name]" at the start of your message, and it’ll choose a message at random each time it runs
 4. Click "Create" to add your message.
 You'll be taken to a new page showing your message has been create
 5. Click “Create” to add another message.
 Follow the steps above to keep adding more until you're happy
 6. To see a list of all your messages, go to the All Tools section and click "List messages"